floverfelt/floverfelt.github.io/_posts/2021-01-06-makebook-review.md

 I'm blowing by a lot of this because (1) I don't want to spoil the book, but (2) it's really obvious stuff that doesn't require a lot of comment.
 I'm coming at this book from the perspective of a Software Engineer who knows the importance of automation, CI, and good UX as we talk about it every day at work.

 If you're stumbling on this book as a sales person or somebody not embedded in the tech community as much, I'd bump the recommendation up to a 7.
-The problem with the book for me is how common sensical a lot of what he says is, though I could be biased by simply being surrounded by it for much of my day.
+The problem with the book for me is how common sensical a lot of what he says is, though, again, I could be biased by simply being surrounded by it for much of my day.

 ## Thoughts on "Being Original"